cfernandom/news-bot/legal/medical-disclaimers.md

 **DATA INTERPRETATION NOTICE**

-- **Statistical Analysis**: Trends and patterns identified are for research purposes only
+- **Statistical Analysis Only**: All trends and patterns are derived from statistical analysis of media coverage, not medical content itself
+- **No Original Content**: Our system does not store or provide access to original medical articles or advice
+- **Metadata Analytics**: Analysis is based solely on anonymized metadata and calculated sentiment metrics
-- **Population Health**: Findings may not apply to individual health situations
+- **Population Health**: Media coverage trends may not reflect actual health situations or outcomes
-- **Correlation vs Causation**: Statistical associations do not imply causation
+- **Correlation vs Causation**: Statistical associations in media coverage do not imply medical causation
-- **Professional Interpretation**: Complex medical data requires professional medical interpretation
+- **Professional Interpretation**: Media trend analysis should not be used for medical decision-making
+- **Research Context Only**: All data is provided exclusively for academic research and educational purposes

 ## Legal and Ethical Disclaimers